jdittrich/userNeedResearchBook/text/allURBook.md

 in your transcript, like »I find it boring to move around all the textboxes again!«.
 These pieces of data will be grouped if they may share a similar theme.
 These groups get a headline, stating the theme of by  the underlying pieces of data.
-This is useful when designing, since you can refer to the headline instead of considering all the underlying data each time.
+This is useful when designing, since you can refer to the title instead of considering all  the underlying data each time.

-Sometimes you will have groups which relate to a common theme themselves.
-In this case it makes sense to make a group of groups and give the underlying groups of utterances and observations and their headlines an overarching headline.
+Sometimes you will have several themes, which relate to a common theme themselves.
+In this case, it makes sense to make a group of groups with a title which states the overarching theme of this group of groups.

 <div class="example">